 Common Foot & Ankle Problems

 Most foot and ankle injuries are the result of strain or overuse.
 If discovered early, many problems can be fixed by restricting activity for a short period of time so the body can heal naturally.
 However, traumatic foot and ankle injuries require extensive rehabilitation, and possibly surgery, to recover.
-Here are some common problems that Dr. Verville treats at her Plano office:Read more
+Here are some common problems that Dr. Verville treats at her Frisco office:Read more